Options If Your I-140 Petition Is Denied by USCIS

 What If USCIS Denied Both the I-140 and the I-485 at the Same Time?

-In some cases, it's possible for the would-be immigrant to submit an I-485 Application to Adjust Status (the actual green card application) along with the I-140 Petition, through a process called concurrent filing.
+In some cases, it's possible for the would-be immigrant to submit an I-485 Application for Adjustment of Status (the U.S.-based version of a green card application) at the same time as the I-140 visa petition, through a process called concurrent filing.
 If USCIS denies the I-140 in this concurrent filing situation, and if there is no other I-140 petition to support the I-485 application, USCIS also will deny the concurrently filed I-485, because there no longer is an I-140 to support it.

-That is a complex situation beyond the scope of this article and one that calls for seeking an immigration attorney right away.
+That is a difficult and complex situation beyond the scope of this article.
+It's one that calls for seeking an immigration attorney right away.

 Is It Okay to Reapply to USCIS With a New I-140?

-For example, let's say the employer submitted the I-140 petition based upon an approved PERM labor certification.
+For example, let's say the U.S. employer submitted the I-140 petition to USCIS based upon an approved PERM labor certification.
 Per the approved PERM, the job offer requires that the employee possess a master's degree in finance.
 You indeed have a master's degree in finance, but your employer forgot to include a copy of your degree with the I-140 petition.
 USCIS denies the petition, stating that it did not contain evidence of your (the beneficiary's) credentials.
-If your employer decides to reapply, it should be sure to include a copy of your master's degree the next time around.
+If your employer decides to reapply on your behalf, it should be sure to include a copy of your master's degree the next time around.

-Submitting new evidence isn't enough by itself: The petitioner will have to resubmit ALL of the previously submitted evidence as well and pay the USCIS filing fee again.
+Submitting new evidence to USCIS is not enough by itself: The employer petitioner will have to resubmit ALL of the previously submitted evidence as well, and pay the USCIS filing fee again.

 Can You Appeal USCIS's Denial of an I-140 Petition?

-Be sure to mail the I-290B to the correct address, or USCIS will reject it.
-Additionally, you must include the appropriate filing fee, or the appeal will be rejected.
-You can find this information at the USCIS I-290B page.
+If the petitioner isn't careful to mail the I-290B to the correct address, USCIS will reject it.
+Additionally, the petitioner must include the appropriate filing fee, or the appeal will be rejected.
+One can find this information at the USCIS I-290B page.

 Historically, appeals took a long time to process, up to three years in some cases.
-Per the AAO's posted time frames (as of early 2023), however, it's taking close to six months to receive a decision on most I-140 appeals.
+Per the AAO's posted time frames (as of mid-2025), however, it is taking close to six months to receive a decision on most I-140 appeals.
 You can view these time frames at the AAO Processing Times website.
-Because of this, and the fact that an appeal involves convincing the government that it made a mistake, simply reapplying is often easier.
+Because of this, and the fact that an appeal involves convincing the U.S. government that it made a mistake, simply returning to the starting point and reapplying is often easier.

 What Is My Immigration Status After USCIS Denies My I-140 Petition?

 It's a good idea to talk with an immigration lawyer about the I-140 denial and your planning options.
-See Is an Immigration Lawyer Worth the Cost?.
+Learn more about Is an Immigration Lawyer Worth the Cost?

 NEED IMMIGRATION HELP ?